 The Tenjin Matsuri begins on July 24 with rituals at the shrine and river, a shishimai lion dance, and prayers for Osaka's safety and prosperity.
 When the preparations are complete, men in red hats begin playing drums, signaling the start of the festivities.

 The festival is centered around the god of learning, Sugawara Michizane, enshrined at Tenmangu.
 He is moved from the shrine to a portable shrine and carried through the streets, before being taken on a cruise of the city to ensure Osaka's prosperity.

 Starting at 3:30 p.m. on the second day, traditional floats and portable shrines—along with characters in costumes, lion dancers, umbrella dancers and other performers—pack the streets of Tenjimbashi and Nakanoshima throughout the afternoon, led by the drummers in red hats.

 You can watch the massive procession carrying mikoshi floats down the street in late afternoon in the vicinity of Osaka City Central Public Hall.

-The highlight of the festival is the evening boat procession carrying the mikoshi, portable shrines, on the river in illuminated boats, with bonfires on some of the craft.
-You can put on a yukata (traditional summer wear) and geta (traditional shoes) and join in if you like, because Osakans are friendly sorts.
+The highlight of the festival is the evening boat procession carrying the mikoshi—portable shrines—on the river in illuminated boats; some with bonfires on them.
+You are welcome to put on a yukata (traditional summer wear) and geta (traditional shoes) and join in.

 You'll also see traditional noh and bunraku plays performed on floating stages.
 The captivating fireworks show over the Okawa River in the evening signal the end of the procession, after which the mikoshi are taken back to Tenmangu Shrine.

 There are thousands of festival food stalls set up along the river to satisfy the throngs of hungry festival-goers.